 Webinar: ‘Meet the UN’ Webinar Series – 17 & 18 November

-The Global Compact Network UK is offering a half-day training workshop on how to draft a Communication on Progress (COP) that effectively communicates with your company’s stakeholders and complies with the UN Global Compact’s reporting requirements.
-This workshop is aimed at anyone struggling to produce their COP.
-Presenters will discuss COP requirements, materiality, links to GRI, data collection/metrics and effective presentation.
-There is a participation fee for this workshop, with a substantial discount for Network members.
+The Global Compact Network UK offered a half-day training workshop on how to draft a Communication on Progress (COP) that effectively communicates with your company’s stakeholders and complies with the UN Global Compact’s reporting requirements.
+This workshop was aimed at anyone struggling to produce their COP.
+Presenters discussed COP requirements, materiality, links to GRI, data collection/metrics and effective presentation.
+There was a participation fee for this workshop, with a substantial discount for Network members.

 Partner Event: ‘Communications & Reporting Summit’ – 13 & 14 November

 Thought-leaders specialising in reporting and communications have been meeting at Ethical Corp’s CR Reporting & Comms Summit in London for nearly a decade to discuss the finer points of what constitutes reporting best practice.
 This November, they were back with a strong focus on value-creation for stakeholders, both internal and external, company’s financial performance, and generating positive change.
 The Global Compact Network UK participated in the Summit this year as a media partner.
 The aim for the 8th Annual CR Reporting & Communications Summit was to help companies bring sustainability to life and create value.
 Focusing on these bigger issues to improve organisation’s reporting process is where thought leaders are heading.
 Getting this right is crucial to building a sustainably viable commercial business.
 A complete agenda for the Summit, along with a complete speaker and delegate line-up, can be found here.

 Webinar: ‘Water Scarcity: A threat to business as usual’ – 11 November